Happy Xmas (War Is Over): Other versions

-Other notable recordings of "Happy Xmas (War Is Over)" include a 1991 version on the album Standards by The Alarm, a 1994 in-concert performance by Melissa Etheridge, a 1995 Brazilian version by Simone, the 2002 version by South African band Toxic Shame, the 2002 Maybe This Christmas version from Sense Field.
-American pop rock band Maroon 5 released a cover in 2005, in support of Amnesty International's Make Some Noise campaign.
-Australian singer Delta Goodrem recorded this song as a b-side on her 5th single Predictable.
-A 2009 version by mash-up band Beatallica on the album Winter Plunderband.
-On 13 December 2012, Sean Lennon performed the song with gospel singer Mavis Staples, Jeff Tweedy of the band Wilco, and the Harlem Gospel Choir on the Comedy Central program The Colbert Report.
-This version was made available for purchase on the music download site iTunes, and proceeds were donated to Hurricane Sandy disaster relief.
-During John Lennon's 75th Birthday Concert, Sheryl Crow, Aloe Blacc, and Peter Frampton performed the song with a children's chorus from The Stuttering Association for the Youth.
+Other notable versions include a 1991 recording on the album Standards by The Alarm, a 1994 live performance by Melissa Etheridge, and a 1995 Brazilian version by Simone.
+Additional recordings include the 2002 version by South African band Toxic Shame, the 2002 Maybe This Christmas version by Sense Field, and a 2005 cover by American pop rock band Maroon 5 in support of Amnesty International's Make Some Noise campaign.

+Australian singer Delta Goodrem recorded the song as a B‑side to her single Predictable.
+Shinedown released a "Holiday Version" in 2006, and the mash‑up band Beatallica included their rendition on the 2009 album Winter Plunderband.
+On 13 December 2012, Sean Lennon performed the song with gospel singer Mavis Staples, Jeff Tweedy of Wilco, and the Harlem Gospel Choir on The Colbert Report.
+The performance was made available on iTunes to raise funds for Hurricane Sandy disaster relief.
+During John Lennon's 75th Birthday Concert, Sheryl Crow, Aloe Blacc and Peter Frampton performed the song with a children's chorus from The Stuttering Association for the Youth.

-On 14 December 2018, Miley Cyrus and Mark Ronson recorded a version of the song featuring Lennon's son, Sean Ono Lennon.
-The three of them performed their cover on 15 December 2018 episode of Saturday Night Live, where Ronson and Cyrus were booked as the episode's musical guests.
-In November 2019, John Legend released a new version of the song, including string arrangements by Matt Jones which featured an improvised solo by violinist Scott Tixier.
-It reached number nine in the UK Singles Chart.
-The song was also covered in late 2019 by HimeHina Virtual YouTuber Hime Tanaka and Hina Suzuki.
+On 14 December 2018, Miley Cyrus and Mark Ronson recorded a version of the song with Lennon's son Sean Ono Lennon.
+The three performed it on the 15 December 2018 episode of Saturday Night Live, where Ronson and Cyrus were the musical guests.

+In November 2019, John Legend released a new version of the song, with string arrangements by Matt Jones and an improvised solo by violinist Scott Tixier.
+It reached number nine on the UK Singles Chart.
+The song was also covered in late 2019 by HimeHina Virtual YouTuber performers Hime Tanaka and Hina Suzuki.

-A French version was recorded by René Simard and his little sister Nathalie entitled "Noël Des Enfants" from René's album 18 ans déjà.
+A French‑language version titled "Noël Des Enfants" was recorded by René Simard and his sister Nathalie for René's album 18 ans déjà.